asconsulting/docs/docs/manual/layout/theme-manager/manage-themes.en.md

 ---
 title: 'Manage Themes'
-description: 'In Contao, a finished design is called a "theme", which in German means something like "Thema" or "Motiv".'
+description: 'In Contao, a finished design is called a "theme".
+You manage your Contao themes with the theme manager.'
 aliases:
     - /en/layout/theme-manager/manage-themes/
 weight: 10
 ---

-{{% notice warning %}}
-This article is machine translated.
-{{% /notice %}}

-In Contao, a finished design is called a "theme", which means "theme" or "motif" in German, but in fact, even in this country, the English term "Theme" is mainly used for graphical user interfaces, so there is no really adequate German translation.
+In Contao, a finished design is called a "theme".
 You manage your Contao themes with the theme manager.

 ## Components of a theme